 Manteo home prices are not only among the most expensive in North Carolina, but Manteo real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.75% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Manteo telecommute to their jobs.
+Overall, about 10.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Manteo in 2022 was $49,939, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $199,756 for a family of four.
 However, Manteo contains both very wealthy and poor people as well.